entropy-flux/TorchSystem/docs/registry.md

 An ENTITY is an object defined by it's IDENTITY, and it's mutable nature distinguish them from VALUE OBJECTS.
 In the context of machine learning, neural networks are stateful objects that can mutate their internal state during training.
-This means that they must be treated as entities, and in order to identifying them, is necessary to identify their invariants.
+This means that they must be treated as entities, and in order to assign an IDENTITY them, is necessary to identify their invariants.

 Under a local context, we can state that, "neural networks of the same type and with the same hyperparameters are the same entity".
 Under this assumption, we can define a locally unique identifier for each entity, calculated from